kammitama5/kammitama5.github.io/_posts/2023-02-03-Friday-February-3rd.md

 ## Other Fun Things
 - I have a Pure Maths desk!
 We also have a blackboard that is amazing!
-- I'm having a really great time in grad school, even though today was very cold!
+- I'm having a really great time in grad school, even though today was very cold! (something like negative ninteen degrees)
 - I am excited for many things this year!

 ## That's it.